-We thank V. Kriyukhin, M.G.
-Kim, and Y.-B. Li for discussions.
-The spectroscopic work at Rutgers (M.Y., X.W., and G.B.) was supported by the NSF under Grant DMR-1709161.
+We thank V. Kriyukhin, M. G. Kim, Y.-B. Li, and H.-H. Kung for discussions, and Eundeok Mun and Vivien Zapf for help with low temperature specific heat measurements at the National High Magnetic Field Laboratory and the Los Alamos National Laboratory.
+The spectroscopic work at Rutgers (M.Y., X.W., and G.B.) was supported by the NSF under Grants No. DMR-1709161 and No. DMR-2105001.
 The TbInO3 crystal growth and characterization (X.X., J.K., and S.-W.C.) was supported by the DOE under Grant No. DE-FG02-07ER46382.
 The work at NICPB was supported by the Estonian Research Council Grant No. PRG736 and the European Research Council (ERC) under Grant Agreement No. 885413.